 Many adolescents engage in sexual activity but may not be fully informed about contraception, pregnancy, and sexually transmitted diseases, including human immunodeficiency virus (HIV) infection.
-Impulsivity, lack of planning, and concurrent drug and alcohol use decrease the likelihood that adolescents will use birth control and barrier protection.
+Impulsivity, lack of planning, and concurrent drug and alcohol use decrease the likelihood that adolescents will use birth control and barrier protection (such as condoms).

 Parents may have different reactions when their daughter says she is pregnant or their son says he has impregnated someone.
 Emotions may range from apathy to disappointment and anger.
 It is important for parents to express their support and willingness to help the adolescent sort through his or her choices.
 Parents and adolescents need to communicate openly about abortion, adoption, and parenthood—all tough options for the adolescent to struggle with alone.

 Last full review/revision January 2015 by Sharon Levy, MD, MPH